-By the end of 2019, CHAI expects nearly all suboptimal refrigerators to be phased out of the WHO PQS market.
-Simultaneously, procurements through the CCEOP have already commenced deployment of Grade A refrigerators across the 55 Gavi-eligible low- and middle-income countries, with about 20,000 of these refrigerators expected to be deployed across more than 20 countries by 2019.
-CHAI is closely supporting Gavi and UNICEF to accelerate the CCEOP and drive up the pace and scale-up of these procurements; this support has already contributed to reducing timelines from 21 months to about 11 months, with a further reduction to seven months being targeted.
+By the end of 2019, nearly all sub-optimal refrigerators are expected to be phased out of the WHO PQS market.
+Simultaneously, procurements through the CCEOP have already commenced deployment of Grade A refrigerators across the 55 eligible low- and middle- income countries, with about 65,000 of these refrigerators expected to be procured by the end of 2020.
+CHAI is closely supporting the Gavi Secretariat, UNICEF, and the broader Alliance to accelerate the CCEOP and drive up the pace and scale-up of these procurements.

-Building on this impact, CHAI is exploring new approaches to more holistically address the total costs of ownership of CCE, including equipment price, deployment costs, and costs of operations & maintenance.
+Building on this impact, CHAI is working with the Gavi Alliance to explore new approaches to more holistically address the total costs of ownership of CCE, including equipment price, deployment costs, and costs of operations & maintenance.
 Approaches being examined include direct contracting and pricing agreements with national/regional after-sales service companies as well as exploration of innovative leasing mechanisms.